SlothSpunky77/number-widget/README.md

 # number-widget
-### This is a simple number widget that you can use to change the number value using '+' and '-'.
+### A simple number widget that you can use to change the number value using '+' and '-'.
 ## Usage:
 ```
 import 'package:number_widget.dart';